 Only a privileged role administrator can manage access for other administrators.
 You can give other users the ability to manage in PIM.

-Azure AD Privileged Identity Manager provides a dashboard that gives you important information such as:
+Azure AD Privileged Identity Manager provides an admin dashboard that gives you important information such as:

 - Alerts that point out opportunities to improve security